bduboi/ACF-Segmentation/README.md

 The scripts in this repository are described below

 - The core rountines can be found in `libCombCC.py`.
+It contains the class `CombCC` which is developped to support both cross and auto-correlation.
+The expension to cross-correlation is currently being tested and the repository shall be updated in the future.
+The class currently takes a trace as input an runs a data selection based on amplitudes thresholds for specified frequency bands.
+The calculation are fully vectorized and make used of the very effective pyfftw python library to compute the fft of the segments.
+For exemple, auto-correlation of 6 months data at a sampling rate of 10s (~ 2 million data points) takes less than 3 seconds.
 - A step by step illustration for synthetic data is proposed in `Illustration.ipynb`.
 - An illustration of processing on a real data set of single station hum measurement is set up in  `ExampleStationBFO.ipynb`
 - The figures for the inversion results can be reproduced using the `numpy` files with the notebook `Inversion.ipynb`.